Shuvo-saha/blockchain_from_scratch/README.md

 # Blockchain from Scratch
 Implementing a blockchain from scratch.
 Only private and public keys for authentication are made using PyCrypto, everything else is standard Python.
-/n
-/n

 **Unfinished**
-_Test.py is unfinished_/n
+_Test.py is unfinished_

 _There is a plan for a UI as well using Flask_